halfer/proximate-requester/README.md

 * When configured as an HTTP proxy, Proximate records any plaintext HTTP request without any modifications being required on the client (other than changing the proxy settings).
-* Where a request is regarded as matching, the headers and response are played back from the proxy instead of being fetched from the real endpoint.
+* Where a request is regarded as matching a prior visit, the headers and response are played back from the proxy cache, instead of being re-fetched.
-* Where an HTTPS endpoint is to be recorded, a proxy cannot intercept this data in order to record it, so the endpoint is converted to HTTP at the client, and a special header is injected to tell the proxy to switch back to HTTPS for the fetch.
-A class is provided to do this transparently for all HTTP/HTTPS endpoints.
+* Where an HTTPS endpoint is to be recorded, a proxy cannot intercept this data in order to record it.
+To handle this, the library offers a facility to convert the URL to HTTP at the client, and a special header is injected to tell the proxy to switch back to HTTPS for the fetch.
+The class handles this transparently for all endpoints regardless of protocol.
-* For applications based on Guzzle 6, a piece of middleware is offered to transparently convert HTTPS endpoints into interceptable ones before they hit the proxy.
+* For applications based on Guzzle 6, a middleware class is offered to transparently convert HTTPS endpoints into interceptable ones before they hit the proxy.
 To show how this works, integration classes for a third-party [web scraping robot](https://github.com/spatie/crawler) are included.